-- (10) The fiscal 2016 through fiscal 2018 budgets do not include appropriations of funding for the Health Connector because they assume that increased dedicated revenues in the CCTF, federal grants and self-generated revenues will be able to cover the full program and administrative costs. - (11) Consists largely of appropriations authorized to be expended in the following year.
+(10) Starting in fiscal 2015, transfers of funding for the Health Connector have not occurred because increased dedicated revenues, federal grants and self-generated revenues have been able to cover the full program and administrative costs.

+(11) Consists largely of appropriations authorized to be expended in the following year.